LONG, BROAD, AND SHARPSIGHT

 The Prince placed the jewel on the chair.
 The Princess appeared before him.
 The door slammed open again, and the Wizard walked in.
 His eyes were filled with anger.
 I see you have kept good watch over the Princess once more.
 Tomorrow will be a different story.
 The Princess will be lost to you, and you will become part of my stone army."
 He placed his hand on her shoulder, and the two were gone again.

 The day passed quickly again.
 As the sun fell, the Wizard brought the Princess in again.
 "Enjoy your last night alive.
 You will NOT be able to guard the Princess tonight.
-You WILL be turned to stone."
-For the time magic caused the four friends to fall asleep, and the Princess disappeared.
+Then you WILL be turned to stone."
+One more time magic caused the four friends to fall asleep, and the Princess disappeared.

 In the morning the Prince again woke before the others.
 The Princess was gone.
 He woke Sharpsight who rubbed his eyes and stared hard.
 "I see her," he said.
 She is three hundred miles away at the bottom of the ocean.
 I see a shell at the bottom of the sea.
 There is a gold ring in the shell, The Princess is inside of the ring.